imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 	</item>

 The activityid defines the workflow event to be processed on the matching subprocess instance.
-The tag 'items' defines a list of attributes to be added from the origin process into the new subprocess.
+The tag 'items' defines the list of attributes to be added or updated from the origin process into the new subprocess.
 Subprocesses and the origin process are connected to each other.
 The subprocess will contain the $UniqueID of the origin process stored in the property $uniqueidRef.
 The origin process will contain a link to the subprocess stored in the property txtworkitemRef.